zackees/docker-phpFox4/README.md

 # Docker phpFox4

 This is an dockerized version of phpFox4 representing a fresh install.
 This project is very alpha.
-This project has been tested to work on Render.com.
-Please use at least 1GB of memory.
+This project has been tested to work on

+  * [ ] Render.com.
+  * [ ] Digital Ocean
+  * [ ] railway.app
+  * [ ] fly.io

+Please use at least 2GB of memory.

+The common theme for all the docker app hosts is that they want to do a health check on port 8080, and this needs to be overriden so that the health check is routed to port 80.

 This app has been tested with a license key.
 It's unknown whether it will work with a trial key.